 Stretching across the state's western portion and into Wyoming, the Black Hills offer a new landscape to explore.
 Mountains shelter hidden prairies and a 1.2-million-acre forest crowded with ponderosa pine, aspen, and oak trees.
 Learn about the landscape on horseback at the High Country Guest Ranch in Hill City.
 The ranch runs 45–50 minute horseback rides along leisurely trails.
 If you'd rather explore on foot, South Dakota's 109-mile Mickelson Trail winds through the hills from Edgemont to Deadwood and is accessible by 15 different trailheads.

 Wind Cave National Park

 If South Dakota's rising temps get to be too much, head underground into one of the state's many caves.
-With 143 miles of recorded passageways, Wind Cave is currently the world's sixth largest known cave system.
+With 143 miles of recorded passageways, Wind Cave is currently the world's seventh-largest known cave system.
 Visitors can descend into the barometrically controlled cave—naturally controlled air pressure keeps the cave's temperature at a cool 53 degrees Fahrenheit year round—to explore its narrow tunnels, open caverns, and unique features.
 Look for the boxwork, a honeycomb-shaped formation that adorns much of the cave walls.
 Above the surface of Wind Cave is a 28,000-acre park, home to bison, pronghorn antelope, and 30 miles of quiet hiking trails.

 Custer State Park